Diversity and Inclusion

 Three black male MD students in their EVMS apartment

-During the last 40 years, black male enrollment in medical schools has remained virtually unchanged nationwide.
-Diversity and Inclusion wants to do something about that.
+For the past 40 years, Black male enrollment in medical schools has remained largely unchanged nationwide.

 Unconscious bias training